isabella232/sosp21-artifact/README.md

 ### QuickStart

-The TLDR on setting up dSpace components, building digsi, composing digis, and customizing policies.
-The rest of details are described in the following sections.
+This is the TLDR for setting up dSpace components, building, composing, and customizing digis.
+The rest of the details are described in the following sections.

 **Installations:**
 - Kubernetes: install [minikube](https://minikube.sigs.k8s.io/docs/start/), [kubectl](https://kubernetes.io/docs/tasks/tools/), [helm](https://helm.sh/), and [kubectl-neat](https://github.com/silveryfu/kubectl-neat).
-- dSpace: clone this repo under your GOPATH and rename the directory to dspace, i.e., `$GOPATH/src/digi.dev/dspace/REPO_ROOT`.
+- dSpace: clone this repo under your GOPATH and rename the directory to dspace, i.e., change from `$GOPATH/src/digi.dev/sosp21-artifact/` to `$GOPATH/src/digi.dev/dspace/`.
 Then, build dSpace commandline dq with `make dq` and install digi library: `cd ./runtime/driver/digi/; pip install -e .`

 **Start the runtime:**
 - Run minikube with `minikube start`.